ikelaiah/free-pascal-cookbook/docs/docs/advanced/debugging.md

 # Debugging

-## Official docs on debugging Free Pascal programs
+!!!
+Note

-Here is the official docs by Michaël Van Canneyt and Florian Klämpfl; [Debugging your Program](https://www.freepascal.org/docs-html/user/userch10.html).
+    The official docs by Michaël Van Canneyt and Florian Klämpfl on debugging; [Debugging your Program](https://www.freepascal.org/docs-html/user/userch10.html).

-## Create Debug and Release profiles in Lazarus
+## 1. Create Debug and Release profiles in Lazarus

+### 1.1 Using the default configuration

 1. Open a new project in Lazarus IDE
 2. Go to **Project | Options | Compiler Options**